CovetingAphid3/DSA/README.md

 ## Introduction

 In this repository, you will find implementations of fundamental data structures and algorithms.
-Each directory is dedicated to a specific data structure or algorithm and contains code written in Javascript.
+Each directory is dedicated to a specific data structure or algorithm and contains code written mainly in Javascript.
 Alongside the code, you will also find explanations, complexities, and use cases to better understand the concepts.

 ## Data Structures